Making gluten free sausage balls can be tricky, but this full proof recipe uses oat and almond flour for an amazing result that's also vegan!

-These vegan sausage balls are easy to make and a perfect appetizer or snack!
-They are filling, taste amazing and even gluten-free.
+Sausage balls are a perfect appetizer or snack!
+They are filling, taste amazing and this recipe is easy to make.

 Traditional sausage balls consist of meaty sausage, dairy-filled cheese, and biscuit dough.
 This version is made from all plant-based ingredients making them a bit lighter.
-Which means one thing, you can eat as many as you want without feeling blah!
+We like to serve these with my vegan ranch dressing!

 - Oat flour

 - Baking powder

 - Dairy free milk

 How to Make Vegan Sausage Balls

 This recipe is so easy to make with minimal effort, which is the best kind of recipe if you ask me!
 Here are the steps to take:

 - Mix all ingredients in a large bowl until combined.